awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

           && tar -xvf build/pkg/txz/nccl_*.txz -C $CONDA_PREFIX --strip-components=1
       ```

    1. Build and install PyTorch\.
 This process usually takes slightly more than one hour to complete\.
-It is built using the the NCCL version downloaded in a previous step\.
+It is built using the NCCL version downloaded in a previous step\.

       ```
       RUN cd /pytorch \